-ACC-231 Intermediate Accounting I (4.00)
+ACC-231 Intermediate Accounting I (4)

 Includes a review of accounting procedures and the reporting process.
-Provides an in-depth analysis of the asset and liability sections of the balance sheet.
+Provides an in-depth analysis of the asset section of the balance sheet.
 Credits: 4, Hours: (4/0/0/0), Prereq: MAT-138 or MAT-140 or MAT-157, minimum grade C- in both ACC-152 and ACC-156; Arts & Sciences Elective Code: A

-ACC-232 Intermediate Accounting II (4.00)
+ACC-232 Intermediate Accounting II (4)

-Emphasizes corporate accounting, incomplete records, price level accounting, the funds statement, pension accounting, leases and financial statement analysis.
+Emphasizes corporate financial accounting using accounting theory with a practical procedural focus.
+Provides in-depth coverage of corporate accounting and reporting requirements concerning equity investments, bond issuance, leases, deferred taxes, pensions, and post-retirement benefits, as well as all facets of shareholders' equity.
 Credits: 4, Hours: (4/0/0/0), Prereq: MAT-138 or MAT-140 or MAT-157, minimum grade C- in ACC-231; Arts & Sciences Elective Code: A

-ACC-265 Income Tax Accounting (4.00)
+ACC-265 Income Tax Accounting (4)

 Introduces the federal income tax law, its purpose and development, and its significance for tax planning.
-Emphasizes individual and business tax law with an introduction to corporations.
+Emphasizes individual and small business taxation with an introduction to partnerships.
 Credits: 4, Hours: (4/0/0/0), Prereq: MAT-076, minimum grade C- in ACC-152; Arts & Sciences Elective Code: A

-ACC-313 Accounting Applications (4.00)
+ACC-313 Accounting Applications (4)